gitrgoliveira/se-tool/README.md

 1. Have Ollama running -> see `run_ollama.sh`
 2. Run from source with `run_streamlit.sh`

+## Using own documentation

+You can drop multiple files into the `./docs` folder and the app will load and create temporary in-memory embeddings for them, when loading the LLM.
+Currently supported file extensions are:

+- csv
+- pdf
+- doc or docx
+- ppt or pptx
+- xls or xlsx

 ## Creating embeddings

 The quality of the answers only goes as far as the quality of the LLM, prompt and embeddings.